 Google’s cloud photo album isn’t just for digital snaps – if you have a stack of wedding Polaroids that you want to save for posterity, there’s a link to Google’s PhotoScan app in the Photos menu.

 This lets you use your phone’s camera to scan physical snaps, which are then automatically sent to your Google Photos backup.

 Even better, If your photos are black and white family heirlooms, Google Photos will soon be able to colorise them.
-This feature was announced at Google I/O 2018, although Google hasn’t said exactly when it will be coming to the Google Photos app.
-We’ll update this feature as soon as it arrives.
+Read on for the latest news on that.

 Google Photos – How can I make a photo book?

 Google’s Photo books service was first announced back in 2017, but you can now finally get a physical incarnation of your favourite snaps posted to you in the UK.